verghost/vlc-lua-docs/README.md

 Documentation for VLC's Lua plugins.

-This can be found online on [my website](https://verghost.com/vlc-lua-docs).
+A version of this can be found on [verghost.com](https://verghost.com/vlc-lua-docs).